Newlywed Challenges & Solutions

 Financial Management

-βCreate a comprehensive budget together and decide on shared financial goals.
-Research shows financial transparency and joint planning are essential.
-Use the "two yes, one no" rule for major financial decisions - both must agree enthusiastically for purchases to proceed.
+Create a joint budget and set shared financial goals.
+Research shows financial transparency and cooperative planning are critical.
+Use the “two yes, one no” rule—major purchases proceed only with mutual enthusiasm.

 Communication Training